little-fort/booster-bot/README.md

 Usage: `BoosterBot.exe -s 2.75`

+**Startup automation**

+You can pass in arguments to skip the initial startup menu and launch the bot with your preferred configuration.
+Useful if you want to automate the bot's schedule or bind it to a hotkey.

+`-m, --mode`

+Specifies the game mode that the bot should play.
+Valid arguments: `c`, `conquest`, `l`, `ladder`, `r`, `ranked`

+`-t, --turns`

+Configures the turn at which the bot should auto-retreat, if desired.
+Valid arguments: any integer.
+Value can be ignored or set to `0` if the bot should play matches to the end.
+Only applicable in ranked mode and will be ignored in Conquest.

+`-ct, --tier`

+Specifies the maximum tier that the bot should play if the bot was set to play Conquest.
+Valid arguments: `pg` (Proving Grounds), `s` (Silver), `g` (Gold), `i` (Infinite)

+Usage:
+- `BoosterBot.exe --mode ranked --turns 3` - Bot will automatically farm ladder on startup, and will auto-retreat after 3 turns.
+- `BoosterBot.exe -m c -ct s` - Bot will farm Conquest on startup, but only at Silver tier or lower.

 ## Notes

 - Bot averages 11-14 matches per hour, which translates into about 66-84 boosters per hour.
 Hard limit of 1000 boosters per day still applies.